Kansas City Museum reopens to the public for first time in seven years

 KANSAS CITY, Mo. — It took seven years to remodel the Kansas City Museum.
-Today, it reopens to the public.
+On Thursday, it reopened to the public.

+And now, they’ve succeeded in creating a crown jewel that honors Kansas City’s past.

-“It took money, passion, support, and time,” Kansas City Museum executive director Anna Mari Tutera said.
+“It took money, passion, support, and time,” Kansas City Museum executive director Anna Marie Tutera said.

-Anna Marie Tutera was hired seven years ago with a major task, find $22-million dollars and take Corinthian Hall back to its glory days.
+Tutera was hired seven years ago with a major task, find $22 million and take Corinthian Hall back to its glory days.

-One of the rooms inside the mansion was built in 1910 by RA Long, the rich lumber baron and philanthropist who helped shape Kansas City.
+The mansion was built in 1910 by RA Long, a rich lumber baron and philanthropist who helped shape Kansas City.
 He and his family lived here for a while and then in 1939, his family donated it to the city to be turned into a museum.

 For decades, people came here to learn about the city.
 But it fell into disrepair and they shut it down in 2015.